layilin/SP23-33852/_texts/sc-page074.md

 - Thy life is threatened.
 Muse, the manner sing.
 [390]

 - THEN earthquakes, nature's agonizing pangs,
-- Oft shake the astonied isles: The solsaterre
+- Oft shake the astonied isles: The solfaterre

 ---

 > VER.
-392. *solsaterre*\] Volcanos are called *sulphurs*, *or solsaterres*, in the West-Indies.
+392. *solfaterre*\] Volcanos are called *sulphurs*, *or solfaterres*, in the West-Indies.
 There are few mountainous islands in that part of the globe without them, and those probably will destroy them in time.
-I saw much sulphur and alum in the solsaterre at Mountserrat.
+I saw much sulphur and alum in the solfaterre at Mountserrat.
 The stream that runs through it, is almost as hot as boiling water, and its steams soon blacken silver, *&c*.

 ---